-Each Member of the Commission contributes annually to the administrative budget in accordance with a scale of contributions.
+Relating to the 1st, each Member of the Commission contributes annually to the administrative budget in accordance with a scale of contributions.
 Two criteria of equal importance are used, with equal weighting, to identify the position in relation to other states in the European region, and these are:

 The contributions are "placed in a Trust Fund administered by the Director General of FAO in conformity with the Financial Regulations of the Organization".

 On the 3rd, and in line with the Constitution, "Supplementary contributions may be accepted from a member or members or from organizations or individuals for emergency action or for the purpose of implementing special schemes or campaigns of control...", these have in 2014-15 been used to provide additional training courses on FMD for both member states and non-member states, for example to train Russian speaking veterinarians in the field on FMD outbreak investigation, but in the past have also been used for mass vaccination programmes (in Thrace).